stillson/rdrand/README.md

 provides, but uses inline assembly to access the hardware RNG. should be a cryptographically secure drop in replacement for random.Random (if you trust Intel...)

+added function r.getrandombytes(i) where i is a positive it.
+Returns a string of length i filled with random bytes.